ssloy/ssloy.github.io/docs/tinyrenderer/camera.md

 auto [cx, cy, cz] = project(persp(rot(model.vert(i, 2))));
 ```

-Such a chain of transformations is a perfectly normal phenomenon, and usually the chain is even a bit longer.
+Such a transformation chain is standard practice, and usually, it's even longer.
+Typically:
-Typically,

-1. Objects (characters, for example) are modelled in their own local frame (object coordinates).
+1. Objects (e.g., characters) are modeled in their own local frame (object coordinates).
-2. Then they are placed into a scene (world coordinates).
+2. They're then placed into a scene (world coordinates).
-3. Next, we want to express the scene in the camera frame (eye coordinates).
+3. The scene is expressed in the camera frame (eye coordinates).
-4. Then, we [deform the scene](camera-naive.md) to create a perspective deformation (clip coordinates).
+4. We [deform the scene](camera-naive.md) to apply a perspective transformation (clip coordinates).
-5. Finally, to draw the scene on the screen, we transform clip coordinates to the screen coordinates.
+5. Finally, to render on screen, we convert clip coordinates to screen coordinates.

-In total, we have 5 coordinate frames with 4 transformations between them.
-If we read a 3D vertex `v` from the .obj file, then to draw it on the screen it undergoes the following chain of transformations:
+In total, we use five coordinate systems connected by four transformations.
+When a 3D vertex `v` is read from a `.obj` file, the rendering pipeline applies this transformation chain:

 ```
 Viewport(Perspective(View(Model(v)))).

 ```

-In the above code we have three transformations (I have skipped `Model`) encoded by very different functions, let us see if we can unify the treatment.
-The idea is to ensure the **composability**: in the above code each 3D vertex is transformed three times.
-If we could find the way to pre-compose the transformations and transform the data array just one time, it would allow us to
-avoid re-computing intermediate results, resulting in faster batch processing of geometry.
+In the code above, we see three transformations (with `Model` omitted) handled by different functions.
+Our goal is to unify and compose them.
+Instead of applying three separate transformations to each vertex, we aim to pre-compose them into one, allowing for faster batch processing of geometry.

-Essentially we want to position, orient, and size objects in a scene, and multiple such transformations can be combined into a single one.
+Ultimately, we want to position, orient, and scale objects in a scene using composable transformations.
+Let’s examine two classes of transformations that support this goal.
-Let us review two classes of transformations that will allow us to do that.

 -----------